-The District is on reasonably solid financial ground for the next two years.
-At the end of fiscal year 2011, the District had almost 3 months of unencumbered operating reserves.
+The District is on reasonably solid financial ground for the next fiscal year, but is beginning to experience a decline in operating reserves.
+At the end of fiscal year 2012, the District had a little over 2.5 months of unencumbered operating reserves.
 This financial health has been a consistent strength over the past decade; as Clinton-Massie has not had an operating levy on the ballot in over 20 years, which is very unusual given the current school funding climate in Ohio.
-With slow growth enrollment in the past two years, the Board decided to implement Open Enrollment in fiscal year 2010 and had an overwhelming number of applicants.
-The district accepted almost 90 Open Enrollment students in fiscal year 2010 and 120 Open Enrollment students in fiscal year 2011 which really helped prop up the declining revenue stream and has continued to remain steady into fiscal year 2012.
+With slow growth enrollment in recent years, the Board decided to implement Open Enrollment in fiscal year 2010 and had an overwhelming number of applicants.
+The district accepted 80 Open Enrollment students in fiscal year 2010, 120 Open Enrollment students in fiscal year 2011 and 155 Open Enrollment students in fiscal year 2012 which really helped prop up the declining revenue stream and will continue to remain steady going into fiscal year 2013.
 Another revenue stream that began in fiscal year 2011 was personal property taxes from the completion of the Rockies Express Pipeline.
-The District received half a year of tax collections in fiscal year 2011 and will receive a full year of tax collections in fiscal year 2012.
+The District received half a year of tax collections in fiscal year 2011 and received a full year of tax collections in fiscal year 2012.

-Due to heavy funding by the state, the District is highly susceptible to any/all changes made to the school funding formula.
-State funding declined in fiscal years 2010 and 2011 and declined further in fiscal year 2012.
+Due to heavy funding by the state, the District is highly susceptible to any and all changes made to the school funding formula.
+Overall state funding, including stimulus money, declined in fiscal years 2010, 2011 and 2012 and will decline further in fiscal year 2013 when the last of the stimulus money is gone.
 This apparent trend in decreased support from the state has and will continue to present challenges.
 Operational expenditures continue to increase at a higher rate than increases in state and local revenues.
 As increases in expenditures outpace revenues in future years, costs and programs must be reduced or new sources of revenues must be found.
 The District is currently weighing alternatives, and making various cost-conscious changes, where possible, before going to the voters to ask for more local tax dollars.
 However, without major reform to the state funding system, a tax levy will be needed in the near future.

 The District added a new High School in fiscal year 2005, a renovated Middle School in fiscal year 2009, and a new Elementary School in fiscal year 2010.
-The old elementary building was partially demolished with the remaining space being available for use as needed by the District.
-The Warren County YMCA began leasing space in the old elementary for a daycare, and the two gymnasiums are also in use throughout the year for various sports and activities.
-Starting with fiscal year 2011, the District began utilizing some of the old elementary to house two ED Units and the Alternative School which had previously been contracted out and will produce a cost savings to the District.
+The old elementary building (now called Annex) was partially demolished with the remaining space being available for use as needed by the District.
+The Warren County YMCA began leasing space in the Annex for a daycare, and the two gymnasiums are also in use throughout the year for various sports and activities.
+Starting with fiscal year 2011, the District began utilizing more of the Annex to house two ED Units and the Alternative School which had previously been contracted out and will produce a cost savings to the District.